ThibauldC/iceberg-maintenance-examples/README.md

 ```

 ## Maintenance
-### Why maintenance?
+### Why perform maintenance on Iceberg tables?
 Over time data will accumulate in your Iceberg table and the amount of data and metadata files will grow significantly.
-Performing maintenance on your Iceberg tables can have major benefits, the biggest being query performance and reduced storage costs.
+Performing maintenance on your Iceberg tables can have major benefits, such as query performance, reduced storage costs

-Maintenance can optimize query performance in Iceberg tables by reducing metadata fragmentation and improving data organization.
+and retaining data integrity.

+The key to keeping your tables healthy and performant is by making sure your metadata and data files do not grow too
+large in number.
 As data is added or deleted from an Apache Iceberg table, the table's metadata can become fragmented, which can impact query performance,
 as queries may need to open more files and scan more data than necessary.

-### Expiring snapshots
-#### Cause

-#### Benefit
-#### Code
+Iceberg provides a number of actions dealing with maintenance out of the box.

 ### Rewriting data files